-The Commission's ex-ante control of the procurement and grant award procedures is defined in the Practical guide to contractual procedures for EU external actions (PRAG).
+The Commission's ex-ante control of the procurement and grant award procedures is defined in the Procurement and Grants for European Union External Actions - A Practical Guide (PRAG).
 Ex-ante control means that the Commission has to give its prior approval at all important stages in a contract award procedure, as detailed in the PRAG.
 The endorsement of a contract prior to its conclusion by the Commission signals the Commission's agreement to the later financing of the contract, provided that no errors in the procurement and grant award procedures are discovered later.
 In the event of a failure to comply with the procedures, the Commission may at any time refuse its approval for a given operation and thereby refuse EU funding for the operation in question.
 In all cases, additional ex-post controls are possible.
-The EU financial interests are therefore safeguarded, in addition to all the other possible means offered by the Financial Regulations, by the Commission's exante control of individual transactions as well as subsequent controls or audits.
+The EU financial interests are therefore safeguarded, in addition to all the other possible means offered by the Financial Regulations, by the Commission's ex-ante control of individual transactions as well as subsequent controls or audits.

 The Commission exercises ex-post control through regular controls or audits of on-going and closed projects.
-The EU financial interests are safeguarded, in addition to all the other possible means offered by the Financial Regulations, through the recovery of any unduly disbursed funds where the agreed procedures have not been respected, or where the activities were not eligible for EU financing.
+The EU financial interests are safeguarded, in addition to all other possible means offered by the Financial Regulations, through the recovery of any unduly disbursed funds where the agreed procedures have not been respected, or where the activities were not eligible for EU financing.